Patient With The Outcome, Urgent With The Process

 Reading books.
 Practicing meditation.
 Eating well.

-These things all eventually create an amazing life by building wisdom, by calming the mind, and by nurturing the body.
+These things all eventually create an amazing life by building wisdom, calming the mind, and nourishing the body.

 But at first, they seem to suck.
 Take too much time.
 Feel boring.
 Taste less good.

-Even if there’s no immediate difference in outcome.
+I do my best to take massive action now, even if there isn't an immediate difference in the outcome.
 Because that’s how good habits work.

 They add up, day after day.
 Drip by drip.